Boxwood Shrubs9 products

 Wisteria Vines3 products

 When planning a landscape or garden there are two areas that often get most of the attention.
 These are tree planting and the planting of turf for a lawn.
 This is rather like decorating and taking care of just the ceiling and the floor but forgetting about the walls.
 What gives a garden much of its charm and appeal is what goes on around us, in human scale, in the first 10 feet from the ground.
 That is what we see most and what takes our immediate attention.
 It is the planting in that zone that sets out the spaces we move in and our directions of movement around the garden.
 A lawn with a couple of trees if fine enough, but it isn’t really a garden, which has visual interest at eye-level and gives a dual sense of space and enclosure.
-That sense is achieved by the planting and organization of Shrubs and Hedges.
+That sense is achieved by variety and organization of the space.
+That variety comes from planting a range of interesting shrubs that will flower throughout the growing season.
+They should also include plants that are interesting in fall and winter – often through colorful berries or twigs.
+The organization of the space comes by creating divisions – ‘rooms outside’ if you like – by placing hedges of different heights in strategic positions to separate function or visual areas of the garden.
+These can be evergreen or deciduous, and even flowering, depending on their purpose and your personal preferences.

-When gardeners talk about shrubs they are thinking of plants that are about our size.
+When gardeners talk about shrubs they are thinking of plants that are about the size of a person, plus or minus a few feet.
 They may be dwarf shrubs, just a foot or two of the ground, or large shrubs that could be 15 feet tall, but they have a human scale and proportion.
 They don’t inspire the awe of a towering tree, but they have a charm and appeal that we can immediately relate to.
 Shrubs differ from trees in having more than one main stem.
 Some trees may, by nature or through training, have two or three main trunks coming from close to the ground although most will have a single straight trunk.
 Shrubs have many main stems and don’t normally have an obvious trunk, although it is sometimes possible to prune and train some of them to have a central stem and look tree-like, just as some small trees can look shrub-like.
-So there is no hard-and-fast rule to separates trees from shrubs except that we usually call a shorter plant with several stems a shrub and a taller plant with one or a few stems a tree.
+You can see from this that there is no hard-and-fast rule to separates trees from shrubs.
+The simple answer is that we usually call a shorter plant with several stems a ‘shrub’ and a taller plant with one or a few stems a ‘tree’.

 Shrubs have many uses in the garden.
 If the trees form the bones of your landscape, then shrubs are the muscle.
 They give structure and permanence.
 They form a backdrop to the open areas we use for play or entertaining.
 By playing with their different shapes, textures and leaf colors, we can create a vibrant flow of forms across the garden that will turn a walk outside into an adventure.